 Policy White Paper

-On Jan 31st, 2007, the president of the United States gave his speech on “State of the Economy” citing strong economic
+On Jan 31st, 2007, the President of the United States gave his speech on the “State of the Economy” citing strong

-growth, record Dow Jones performance and low unemployment rate.
-This report finds a different picture than the one
+economic growth, record Dow Jones performance and low unemployment rate.
+This report depicts a different picture than

-announced.
-A deeper look into the economy reveals that the painted rosy picture is based on selective facts instead of a
+the one announced.
+A deeper look into the economy reveals that the painted rosy picture is based on selective facts

-(debt-driven) growth.
-In order to address the emerging socioeconomic risks, policy makers must acknowledge the economy's
+result in non-sustainable debt-driven growth.
+In order to address the emerging socioeconomic risks, policy makers must

-strengths, weaknesses, opportunities and threats.
-The the U.S. government must be candid in communicating with the
+acknowledge the economy's strengths, weaknesses, opportunities and threats.
+The U.S. Government must be candid in

-American public and the approach must be direct.
+communicating with the American public and the approach must be direct."

 This IIM white paper provides the following: 1).
-A neutral assessment of the U.S. economic health, 2).
-An analysis of
+A neutral assessment of the current U.S. economic health, 2).
+An

-the long-term consequences of current policy decisions 3).
-The emerging economic, social and geopolitical threats to the
+analysis of long-term consequences of current policy decisions 3).
+Emerging economic, social and geopolitical threats to

-The paper addresses the key challenges facing the U.S. government policies and attempts to answer the following critical
+The paper addresses the key challenges facing the U.S. Government's policies and attempts to answer the following

 1. The United States economy has been resilient, but for how much longer?
 Can the U.S. economy sustain unlimited

-2. Will the United States face another economic crisis?
-When?
-How strong and how long will the negative cycle be?
+2. Will the United States face another economic crisis and if so, when?
+How strong and how long will the negative

 3. How can the United States manage the financial costs of the aging baby-boom generation?